Skip to main content

 Privacy and visibility

-If the manager doesn’t have a manager (e.g., the CEO), upward feedback is visible only to HR/admins.
-Once complete, upward feedback is uploaded into Windmill as part of the Performance Review Packet.
-If the manager being reviewed has direct reports of their own, their manager will see this upward feedback when drafting that manager’s performance review.
-Employees can edit upward feedback in the Windmill Dashboard up until the deadline.
+Upward feedback is not visible to the manager being reviewed.
+It goes to the manager’s manager and to cycle admins, so employees can share honest feedback.
+Once complete, upward feedback is uploaded into the Performance Review Packet.
+If the manager being reviewed has direct reports of their own, their manager uses this upward feedback when drafting that manager’s performance review.
+For the full picture of who sees what, see Who sees what.

 Configuring upward reviews